How to Install and Properly Tension Cameo™ Fence

 -

-Apply correct tension (without machines)
+Apply correct tension (no tools necessary!)

 -